rpm-software-management/rpm-web/index.md

 ---

-The RPM Package Manager (RPM) is a powerful package management system capable of installing, uninstalling, verifying, querying, and updating and building computer software packages.
+The RPM Package Manager (RPM) is a powerful package management system capable of
+* building computer software from source into easily distributable packages
+* installing, updating and uninstalling packaged software
+* querying information and verifying integrity packaged software and resulting software installation

 ## News